Multiple ways to fix java.util.NoSuchElementException: No value present error in java

 Let’s understand the above code.

-• Iterated an array using stream API in java8, Stream is another way to iterate the enumerated object to improve performance
+• Iterated an array using stream API in java8, Stream is another way to iterate the enumerated object types in java8 to improve performance.

 • It returns the Stream object using the stream() method

-• Calling filter method on stream which matched with a given predicate for each element and returns matched values with stream
+• Calling the filter method on stream, which checks the predicate for each element, and returns a matched stream of values.

 • Calling the first element using findFirst from the matched stream and returns Optional class

-• if optional Object is empty, get method return no value present error i.e Optional.get() method gives java.util.NoSuchElementException when Optional object is empty
+• if the optional Object is empty, the get method returns a no value present error i.e. Optional.get() method gives java.util.NoSuchElementException when the Optional object is empty

 public T get() {